The Slow Mo Guys: COVID-19

+Dr. Anthony Fauci, then-head of the National Institute of Allergy and Infectious Diseases, appeared in an October 22, 2020 video in which he and Free advocated for "the importance of wearing masks and face coverings" to prevent the spread of COVID-19.
+Dr. Fauci subsequently described the video as "a perfect demonstration" of the need for people to wear face masks.

+On February 4, 2021, Free appeared on behalf of the Slow Mo Guys on a Gates Notes-sponsored episode of PBS Digital Studios' Be Smart to promote herd immunity and COVID-19 vaccines.

-Television Debut
+Television

 On 1 September 2022, Free and Gruchy's first television show, The Slow Mo Guys' Big Adventures, premiered on Sky Kids in the UK.

 The ten-episode series features themed episodes about historical events such as the Wild West, the Viking era, and the first rocket launches.